s7pan/Rubik-s-Cube-Solver-/README.md

-# Automated Rubik's Cube Solving & Scrambling Robot with LEGO EV3
+# Rubik's Cube Solving Machine with LEGO EV3

 This project explores the intersection of robotics, programming, and puzzle solving by automating the solution of a Rubik's Cube.
 It serves as a hands-on learning experience in mechanical design, sensor integration, and software coordination using LEGO EV3.